 - Next, a number of sources of college funding are listed.
 FAFSA4caster indicates your estimated Federal Pell Grant amount (if any), Federal Work-Study amount (based on the average nationally), and maximum Direct Subsidized Loan and Direct Unsubsidized Loan eligibility.

 - There are fields where you can fill in the amounts of state and college aid and private scholarships you expect (or hope) to get.

-- Once you click on “Calculate,” FAFSA4caster summarizes the cost, the total aid entered, and the difference (the net cost of attending college).
+- Once you select “Calculate," FAFSA4caster summarizes the cost, the total aid entered, and the difference (the net cost of attending college).
 Your estimated Expected Family Contribution (EFC) also appears.
-You can compare schools by changing cost of attendance, deleting state aid if you will be an out-of-state student at a particular school, amending the amount of aid available from the school, and so on.
+You can compare schools by changing the cost of attendance, deleting state aid if you will be an out-of-state student at a particular school, amending the amount of aid available from the school, and so on.